keboola/website/index.md

     desc: We build the best schemas around, ensuring you get all the data you need, with no duplicates.
 And our documented ERDs show you exactly what you’re working with.
+- template: hp-main-goals
+  block: hp-main-goals
+  list:
+  - title: 'All the tools you need       in one place'
+    desc: At Keboola, we have solved the procurement and administration nightmare that businesses usually face when searching for and implementing new tools.
+      Now you can instantly get access to dozens of data analytics tools, data warehouses, and clouds in one place.
+Your team will only be a click and a login away from having everything they need available to them.
+You’ll have access to multiple clouds dealing with everything from Excel to AI.
+    background: "/uploads/illu1.svg"
+  - {}
+  - {}
+  - {}
+  - {}
 - template: review
   block: review
   list: